netceteragroup/pulse-eco-devices/README.md

 Adafruit BME280 library: Copyright (c) 2015, Limor Fried & Kevin Townsend for Adafruit Industries.
 All rights reserved.

 The SDS011 code used is a modification of the [AQI Sensor demo](https://github.com/igrr/aqi-sensor-demo) by [Ivan Grokhotkov](https://github.com/igrr).

+The rn2483.h and rn2483.cpp are from the [Arduino RN2483 library](https://github.com/jpmeijers/RN2483-Arduino-Library) by [JP Meijers](https://github.com/jpmeijers).
+The library is licensed under Apache 2.0